skybet/skybet.github.io/_posts/2016-04-22-responsive-react-components.md

 In short, we needed a way to render different react components depending on the current viewport size of the customer.

-A quick search for the problem resolves two seemingly popular options; the classic Javascript `Window.matchMedia()` and the `react-responsive`:
+A quick search for the problem provides two seemingly popular options; the classic Javascript `Window.matchMedia()` and the `react-responsive`:

 `matchMedia()` Implementation:
 ------